Choosing a web design agency is the most important decision you'll make about your website.

 When you're looking for a design agency, the first stop is usually the internet.
 Even if you've had a recommendation from a friend or have noticed a local agency's advert or office, you're probably still going to look up their website before getting in touch - and so you should!

-An agency’s own website is going to give you a great first look at what they can do, and you’d also expect that their own website is going to be an example of their best work.
+A web design agency's own website is going to give you a great first look at what they can do, and you'd also expect that their own website is going to be an example of their best work.